-Many people, in particular family members, mental health and other practitioners, have expressed the concern that in some situations, if the person refuses support, they may put themselves or others in danger.
+Many people - particular family members, mental health and other practitioners, have expressed the concern that, in some situations, if the person refuses support, they may put themselves or others in danger.

-However it is important to note that imposing or forcing treatment itself can cause harm either immediately or further down the track.
-The harm caused to the person can take many forms including, trauma, humiliation, physical injuries, negative effects of medication, etc. In addition there are tools, such as advance planning, that are available to ensure that a person's care and treatment decisions are really those that they would have wanted in this situation (i.e. that they respect their wishes and preferences).
+However, it is important to note that imposing or forcing treatment itself can cause harm either immediately and/or in the future.
+The harm caused to the person can take many forms including, trauma, humiliation or physical injuries.